pilov-pa/js-di/README.md

 Default the empty array.

 #### Argument `shared`
-If this argument is false, each  resolving will return a new instanse of the class.
+If this argument is false, each  resolving will return a new instance of the class.
 If this argument is true, only the first resolving will create a new instance, the next calls will use the alredy created instance.
 Default true.

 ### Using method `resolve(name)`
 Resolving the dependency by the name.
 All subdependencies will be resolved automatically if necessary.